Morse complexes and multiplicative structures: Introduction

 by counting points with sign (orientation) on the zero-dimensional moduli space of flow lines intersection according to the scheme provided by a generic (trivalent) rooted tree.

-These operations are only partially defined, meaning that the operation $m_n$ is only defined for generic function $f_i$'s.
-In particular, by taking $f_i=if$, where $f\in C^\infty (M)$ is a generic Morse function, he suggested the existence of an $\A$-structure on the Morse complex of $f$.
+As obvious as it is, these operations are only partially defined, meaning that each operation $m_n$ is only defined for generic function $f_i$'s.
+In particular, by taking $f_i=if$, where $f\in C^\infty (M)$ is a generic Morse function, the existence of an $\A$-structure on the Morse complex of $f$ is suggested.
 Note that in this example $\mor(if,(i+1)f))$ is precisely the Morse complex of $f$.

-In this article, not only we give an accurate construction of the hitherto described $\A$-structure on the Morse complex of a Morse function $f$, but also we prove that this $\A$-structure is well-defined up to quasi-isomorphism of $\A$-algebras.
+In the present article, not only we give an accurate construction of the hitherto described $\A$-structure on the Morse complex of a Morse function $f$, but also we prove that this $\A$-structure is well-defined up to quasi-isomorphism of $\A$-algebras.
 It turns out that the construction of $\A$-quasi-isomorphisms requires to extend Fukaya's $\A$-structure to manifolds with boundary.

+The existence of the above-mentioned $A_\infty$-structure has been discussed by various authors (\cite{abou2, mescher} and more recently \cite{mazuir} ) for closed manifolds using the gradient-tree moduli space.
+Since they use metric trees, the $A_\infty$-relations are the immediate consequence of breaking/gluing properties of metric trees.
+Another approach (taken in more details in \cite{char-Woodward}, for instance) is to adapt Floer-Seidel's idea (\cite{floer,seidel}) for the construction of Lagrangian Fukaya category to the special case of the graph of $df$ in $T^*M$ as a Lagrangian submanifold, and then translate the construction to obtain the desired structure on the Morse complex.

+These methods, despite some advantages, rely on some sort of infinite dimension analysis for a problem which should have \emph{a priori} a finite dimensional solution.
+In this paper we propose an alternative method which uses the standard method of intersection theory \emph{ \`a la Thom} for submanifolds (with eventually conic singularities) in $M$.
+In order to prove that the structure is well-defined up to $A_\infty$-quasi-isomorphisms, we are naturally led to consider the Morse theory of the manifolds with boundary which has already been developed by the second author \cite{lauden1} for which we give a summary.

+For a given $n$-dimensional compact manifold $M$ with boundary and a {\it generic} Morse function $f:M\to\R$, generic meaning that $f$ has no critical point on the boundary and that the restriction $f_\partial$ of $f$ to the boundary $\partial M$ is a Morse function.
+For the purpose of the present paper, it is useful to assume that $M$ is orientable.